Poetic Expressions

 However, in some places, nature is on hold.

-It's imperative that our political and economic policies prioritize the integration of flowers in every community.
+Our political and economic policies must prioritize the integration of flowers in every community.

-This is not just about aesthetics, but about creating a healthier, more vibrant environment for all.
+This is about aesthetics and creating a healthier, more vibrant environment for all.

 One handsome butterfly whispered,